user1397/do-droplet-tf/README.md

 - root login
 - x11 forwarding

 The default SSH port is also changed, and the OS packages should be fully up to date.
 Everything is variable-ized so feel free to change anything you want.
-The `cloud-init.sh` file can be expanded quite a lot (for example, add as many packages as you want below the `packages:` line).
+The `cloud-init.sh` file can be expanded quite a lot (for example, add as many packages as you want in the `apt install` line).

 I intentionally chose the cheapest droplet ($5/month) as a starting point, feel free to change the droplet size to whatever you want (see Helpful Stuff at the bottom).